Vitaly Zdorovetskiy

-Vitaly Zdorovetskiy (/vɪˈtæli zəˌdɒrəˈvjɛtski/ vih-TAL-ee-_-zə-DORR-ə-VYET-skee; Вита́лий Здорове́цкий; born March 8, 1992), better known by his YouTube username VitalyzdTv, is a Russian-born former YouTuber and internet content creator.
-Later emigrating to the United States, Vitaly became known for his YouTube pranks and publicity stunts, some of which have culminated in him being arrested and imprisoned.
+Vitaly Zdorovetskiy (/vɪˈtæli zəˌdɒrəˈvjɛtski/ vih-TAL-ee-_-zə-DORR-ə-VYET-skee; Вита́лий Здорове́цкий; born March 8, 1992), better known by his YouTube username VitalyzdTv, is a Russian YouTuber, nuisance streamer, and internet content creator.
+He immigrated to the United States with his mother in 2006 when he was 14 years of age, and shortly after became known for his YouTube pranks and publicity stunts, some of which have culminated in him being arrested and imprisoned.

-Since April 2025, Zdorovetskiy has been under the custody of the Philippine government over criminal charges of unjust vexation (three counts), theft, and public harassment that were broadcast on his Kick livestreams in Metro Manila.
-He faces up to 18 months in prison and will not be deported, as both Russia and the United States have declined to accept him.
+From April 2025 to January 2026, Zdorovetskiy was detained by the Philippine government over criminal charges of unjust vexation (three counts), theft, and public harassment that were broadcast on his Kick livestreams in Metro Manila.
+In January 2026, he was deported to Russia and subsequently blacklisted from the Philippines.

-Early life and education
+Early life

 Zdorovetskiy was born on March 8, 1992, in Murmansk, Russia.

-He attempted to become a professional skateboarder at an early age but quit due to injuries.
-In the video titled "Why I Did Porn!", he tells his audience he got his first job at age 15 as a garbage collector making $5.00 an hour.
-His second job was a sign-spinner dressed as Uncle Sam making $20 for 3 hours of work.
-After that, Vitaly picked up a job as a bus boy at a restaurant in Miami, Florida.
+Zdorovetskiy moved to the United States when he was 7 years old.

 Shortly after turning 18, Zdorovetskiy took part in an adult film scene with pornographic actress Diamond Kitty for the adult entertainment company Bang Bros in 2011.

 Career

 Pranks

 In 2012, Zdorovetskiy received his first significant success, with the video "Miami Zombie Attack Prank!".
 Inspired by the cannibal attack of a homeless man in Miami in May 2012, he dressed up as a zombie and traveled to some of the poorest neighborhoods in Miami to scare random bystanders.
 The video, in which Zdorovetskiy chased mostly Black people, was described by some viewers as a racist attempt to humiliate the local black community.

-Zdorovetskiy had been previously accused of humiliating black people in his videos after he published a prank video in which he accused a black man of being involved in a robbery.
-In the same video, Zdorovetskiy approached three black males, accused them of crimes and ordered them to circle around a pole to prove their innocence.
+Zdorovetskiy had been previously accused of humiliating black people in his videos after he published a prank video in which he approached 3 black males as a police officer, accusing one of being involved in a robbery, "and told all three they were getting a ticket for wearing their pants too low" but "that he would believe their innocence if they walked around a pole and said 'I didn't do it.'"
 After the video was recorded, Zdorovetskiy was arrested on two counts of impersonating a police officer.

 On June 16, 2012, Zdorovetskiy and cameraman Jonathan Vanegas filmed the "Russian Hitman Prank".
 As part of the prank, Zdorovetskiy approached a Boca Raton Resort man and informed him they had 60 seconds to get away from a briefcase he placed on the ground.
 After Zdorovetskiy revealed the whole thing to be a prank and that there was a hidden camera nearby, the man started attacking him and his partner and called the police.
 Zdorovetskiy was arrested by Boca Raton police department, facing a maximum of 15 years in prison on charges related to bomb threats.
 The charges were eventually dismissed.